dathere/datapump/README.md

 }
 ```

-Note the `Dedupe` attribute specifies if datapump should automatically handle duplicate rows as per the `PrimaryKey` attribute.
+Note the `Dedupe` attribute specifies if datapump should automatically handle duplicate rows using the `PrimaryKey` attribute.
 It can be set to `first`, `last` or ''.

 `first` : Drop duplicates except for the first occurrence. - `last` : Drop duplicates except for the last occurrence. - '' : Do not drop duplicates.